InvadingOctopus/comedot/HowTo.md

 * 💡 For the player, you may also add an `InvulnerabilityOnHitComponent`.

-## 🧩 Create New Components
+## Create New Components

-❕ Components are the core of the Comedot framework.
-Whenever you need to add a new kind of *behavior* to your game, e.g. the player needs to climb a wall or do a dash, a monster needs a specific movement pattern, or a bullet needs to explode into multiple smaller bullets, you must create a new Component:
+❕ Components are the core of the Comedot flow.
+Whenever you need a new kind of *behavior* in your game — e.g. the player needs to climb a wall or do a dash, a monster needs a specific movement pattern, or a bullet needs to explode into multiple smaller bullets — you must make a new Component:

 1. Create a new Scene in the appropriate category subfolder in `/Components/` or create a new subfolder.
 If your component needs to display visuals, the **Root Type** must be "2D Scene" which is a `Node2D`.
 If your component only has logic code, the **Root Type** should be `Node`.